 To aid in this process MBO has created an informative, resource guide that will identify the questions you should answer in order to determine not only if independent consulting is right for you, but if you are ready to go solo today.
 This guide will help you navigate the key areas that you should consider before you make the leap and bolster the confidence you may need to make that decision.

-Here's a summary of the "Solo Decision" Guide:
+Here's a summary of the "Look Before You Leap" Guide:

 Contracts should clearly articulate services to be performed, timelines for completion, and payment terms and conditions.
 Here are 6 best practices for drafting the right contract for your independent consulting services.